ronchaine/unorthodox/readme.md

 Compiling
 =========
 The codebase uses some C++20 features, such as Concepts, and will use more of them, especially <=> (and probably modules) as they become available in clang.
-So currently a custom-built version of clang is required to compile.
-MSVC's next version should be able to build this as well.

 Later on, plan is to support at least all of the big three compilers

+Currently the project uses meson build system to create the library files, cmake support is probably a thing I want to look at, but it's not a priority, most of Unorthodox can be used by just including the headers